CSS font-family Property

 ✔ Always include fallback fonts to prevent layout issues.

-✔ Use quotation marks around font names with spaces (e.g., "Times New Roman"
+✔ Use quotation marks around font names with spaces (e.g., "Times New Roman").

-✔ For web fonts, use @import
+✔ For web fonts, use @import or the <link> tag in HTML.

 5. Browser Support